-PENNSYLVANIA ASSOCIATION OF INDEPENDENT SCHOOLS
+PENNSYLVANIA ASSOCIATION OF INDEPENDENT SCHOOLS (PAIS)

-440 Upper Gulph Road • Radnor, Pennsylvania 19087 •610-687-4100 • Fax 610-687-2430 • www.asaphila.org.
 This Handbook has been prepared to acquaint you with the policies and procedures of the Armenian Sisters Academy.
-It contains the guidelines which are necessary for an organized school community and provides the tool for an effective communication between the school and the parents of children attending the Armenian Sisters Academy.
+It contains the guidelines which are necessary for an organized school community and provides the tool for an effective communication between the school and the parents of children attending the Armenian Sisters Academy. · ·